uwejacobs/owm-weather/readme.txt

 == Installation ==

-1. Upload 'wp-cloudy-2' to the '/wp-content/plugins/' directory
+1. Upload 'wp-owm-weather' to the '/wp-content/plugins/' directory
 2. If you are upgrading from the original WP Cloudy plugin, deactivate it through the 'Plugins' menu in WordPress
-3. Activate the WP Cloudy 2 plugin through the 'Plugins' menu in WordPress
+3. Activate the WP OWM Weather plugin through the 'Plugins' menu in WordPress
-4. Get your free OpenWeatherMap API key and enter it under Settings/WP Cloudy
+4. Get your free OpenWeatherMap API key and enter it under Settings/WP OWM Weather
 5. Click on the new custom post type called Weather and start creating your own weather shortcodes!

 == Frequently Asked Questions ==